pnfs-storage/mvpnet/README.md

 To build manually (without cmake) you can invoke the C compiler and mpicc directly from the command line as shown below.
 Note that you have to manually run mkmloghdr.sh to generate mvpnet/mvp_mlog.h before you compile mvpnet.
+You can safely delete mvpnet/mvp_mlog.h after compiling.

 <pre>
 % ls